Timo Soini: Early life and education

+Personal life

-His military rank is Corporal.
-He is a devout Roman Catholic, which he became as a result of his experiences on his many trips to Ireland (in Finland the Catholic Church is a small minority church having merely 11 000 members).
+He is a devout Catholic, which he became as a result of his experiences on his many trips to Ireland.
+(In Finland, the Catholic Church is a small minority church having merely 11,000 members.)
 He was also influenced by the pope's anti-communism and anti-atheism.

 Soini has also publicly announced that he is a cordial friend of the state of Israel.
 According to the BBC, Soini is "a die-hard supporter" of English football club Millwall FC.

-Soini currently lives in the Kaitaa district of Espoo, in the Greater Helsinki area, and he has resided in the same apartment block since 1968.
+As of 2011, Soini lived in the Kaitaa district of Espoo, in the Greater Helsinki area, residing in the same apartment block since 1968.
 He is married and has two children.

 Political career

 Soini was a member of the Finnish Rural Party, and was its secretary-general from 1992.
 After the Rural Party dissolved following the March 1995 elections, Soini and two others filed paperwork, in mid-May 1995, to create a new political party, initially to be called the Pure Finnish Association.
 It was, instead, founded as the True Finns Party (later the Finns Party) and two years later Soini succeeded Raimo Vistbacka as chairman, a position he has held ever since.
 He ran for a seat in parliament in the spring 1999 elections but lost.
 He was first elected to the parliament in 2003.
 Soini was his party's candidate in the 2006 Presidential election, finishing fifth out of the eight candidates in the first round, with a vote share of 3.4%.
 In March 2008, Soini wrote an autobiographical book called Maisterisjätkä, published by Tammi.

 In 2011 he visited the party conference of UKIP, the British political party with which he has had a long friendship.
 He was also invited to speak at the UK Conservative Party Conference in 2011 and again spoke at the UKIP National Conference 2013 in London on 20 September.